Detained Tanzanian journalist freed after pleading guilty to financial crimes

 One article last year published by the East African newspaper reported a rift in President John Magufuli's government with the headline "No end in sight as Tanzania's ruling party CCM goes for 'dissenters'."

-After he was arrested at his home last year, the United States and Britain called the affair "irregular" and in violation of Tanzania's criminal procedures law.
+After he was arrested last year, the United States and Britain called the affair "irregular" and in violation of Tanzania's criminal procedures law.
 L8N25522K

 Rights groups saw the case as part of a pattern of tighter control on the media since the 2015 election of Magufuli.

-"The outrageous fabricated charges against him show the intolerance of the Tanzanian authorities to any criticism," Amnesty International said in a statement last year.
+Amnesty International said Kabendera's plea came from "desperation", possibly linked to poor health.

+"While it is welcome news that Kabendera is out of prison ... it is outrageous that he had to pay such a hefty fine to gain his freedom after having been unjustly jailed for exercising his right to freedom of expression."

-Magufuli's administration has shut down newspapers, fined some critical outlets, arrested opposition leaders and restricted political rallies.
+Magufuli's administration has shut down and fined some critical outlets, but denies muzzling the media.

 Several hours after the ruling, the journalist's lawyer Jebra Kambole said he had paid the 100 million shilling fine for one of the charges and would pay the other within six months.